tdingler/PlasticDetectionYOLO/README.md

 This is from ECOLYolo's Fall 2020 Senior Design project.

-Table of Contents
-Introduction
-Preparing the Dependencies
-Training the Model
-Using the Detection Model
-Miscellaneous Notes
-References

 Introduction

 This user guide covers how to set up and use darknet for plastic detection as well as training the model to create the necessary weights.
 To use the pre-trained weights, only the Using Detection Model is needed.